-The IPA's latest survey on pitching practice today (Tuesday 30th July 2013) reveals that although the role of procurement in the pitch process is not always the menace that it is often perceived to be, there is room for improvement.
+The IPA's latest Post-Pitch Survey, published today (Tuesday 30th July 2013), reveals that although the role of procurement in the pitch process is not always the menace that it is often perceived to be, there is room for improvement.

 In just under half of cases (48%) where procurement was involved in the pitch, respondents indicated that their involvement was perceived to be both transparent and fair, although a significant minority (31%) disagreed.